ENGL - English

 ENGL 551.
 Independent Service-Learning Writing Project (1-3).

 It is important for creative writers to engage with diverse worlds (environments, narratives, circumstances and characters) beyond the university campus and students’ personal experience.
 This course allows advanced creative writing students to participate in a service-learning project that benefits communities beyond the university while fostering the development of the students’ own creative work and/or their skills as facilitators/emissaries of creative writing.
 This course is enrolled individually like an internship or directed reading: a qualified student must find a faculty member willing to supervise the project, and the student and faculty member then determine together the parameters and expectations for the project.
 Enrolling students may choose to work with an established partner organization to follow an already designed pathway or, with sufficient advance planning and approval, may design a project working with another organization.
 Repeatable for a total of 6 credit hours.
-Course includes diversity content.
 Course includes service-learning content.
 Prerequisite(s): for undergraduates: ENGL 401, ENGL 403 or ENGL 505, as well as permission of the creative writing director and faculty supervisor; for graduate students: at least one graduate workshop in the relevant genre (ENGL 801, ENGL 803 or ENGL 805), as well as permission of both the creative writing director and a faculty supervisor.

 ENGL 565.
 Multimodal Composition (3).